-We have filed with the Securities and Exchange Commission, or SEC, a shelf registration statement on Form N-2, including any amendments thereto and related exhibits, under the Securities Act of 1933, which we refer to as the Securities Act, with respect to our shares of common stock and warrants being offered by this prospectus.
-The shelf registration statement contains additional information about us, the selling stockholders, our shares of common stock and our warrants being offered by this prospectus.
+We have filed with the Securities and Exchange Commission, or SEC, a shelf registration statement on Form N-2, including any amendments thereto and related exhibits, under the Securities Act of 1933, which we refer to as the Securities Act, with respect to our shares of common stock being offered by this prospectus.
+The shelf registration statement contains additional information about us, the selling stockholders, our shares of common stock being offered by this prospectus.